 - Bottom-dweller fish are compatible with Oscars as they remain out of their sight most of the time.

 I am keeping Blood Parrot Cichlids, Gouramies, and bottom-dweller Catfish with Oscars.
 They are living happily so far.

 Early diagnosing of aquarium fish diseases is crucial for their recovery, and Oscar fish is no exception.
 You’ll have to their disease symptoms.
 Here I’ll discuss three infections of Oscars.

 Oscars are hardy fish and don’t easily get infected with any disease.
 But there is one particular disease that you should be careful about.
 ‘The hole in the head’ is that disease, and it can be dangerous for your Oscar if not treated with early symptoms.

 At the primary stage of this infection, one or two holes appear on the fish’s head and can get worse day by day.
 If you observe any symptoms, you should immediately start medication and change the aquarium water.

 Metronidazole is a common medication for hole-in-the-head, but it is better to seek an expert vet’s prescription.

 The disease is preventable by maintaining healthy water conditions.
 For the better health of Oscar fish, you should provide vitamin and nutrient-rich food.
-Clean aquarium environment and proper diet is the key to prevent all sorts of infections.
+A clean aquarium environment and a proper diet are the keys to preventing all sorts of infections.

-It is not wise to put a newly bought Oscar in an existing tank, so you need to plan the entire tank for the Oscars.
-I will not suggest keeping Oscars with other community tank fish, rather make a dedicated Oscar tank and keep more than one of them.
+It is not wise to put a newly bought Oscar in an existing tank, so you need to plan the Oscars’ entire tank.
+Keeping Oscars with other community tank fish instead of making a dedicated Oscar tank is tricky.
+I will not recommend this approach to noobs.